MetaSolutionsAB/entrystore.js/README.md

 # EntryStore.js

-EntryStore.js is a javascript library that simplifies the communication with the EntryStore REST API.
+EntryStore.js (short: StoreJS) is a JavaScript library that simplifies the communication with the EntryStore REST API.

 # Installation

-Run lib/INSTALL-dojo.sh to install Dojo.
+Run `lib/INSTALL-dojo.sh` to install Dojo.

 # Development